-As part of the continued preclinical work on Aniten compounds, the Company has studied NTD degraders and presented data for its first generation of AR ANITAC NTD degraders at the AACR annual meeting on April 10, 2022 in a poster titled "Androgen receptor (AR) N-Terminal Domain degraders can degrade AR full length and AR splice variants in CRPC preclinical models".
-The preclinical data demonstrate the potential of ESSA's ANITAC degraders as a new approach to AR pathway inhibition.
-The Company continues to design and test ANITAC degraders with a focus on improving selectivity.
+As part of the continued preclinical work on Aniten compounds, the Company has also studied NTD degraders and presented data for its first generation of AR ANITAC NTD degraders at the AACR annual meeting on April 10, 2022 in a poster titled "Androgen receptor (AR) N-Terminal Domain degraders can degrade AR full length and AR splice variants in CRPC preclinical models".
+The Company continues to design and test additional NTD degraders utilizing different degradation modalities.
 The Company continues preclinical work on other emerging potential clinical applications for NTD inhibitors.